 About Studio Assistant

-Meanwhile lets just say that we are proud Studio Assistant contributed a whooping 19 entries.
+But we are proud to say that Studio Assistant contributed 19 entries already.

 Photo above: Senior Development Manager of Concert Properties Ltd., Kelly Wilson; OAA President, Toon Dreessen; and Paul Raff of Paul Raff Studio.
 Photo credit: Keith Penner For “recognizing clarity and uniqueness of expression of an architectural idea as well as promoting the involvement of individuals in the areas of design presentation, art and other design […]

 On Wednesday, June 15th, 2016, we had the pleasure of co-hosting an intimate gathering in the newly built Kaleidoscope House.
 Though it began to rain, the gentle sound of the raindrops served as a lovely backdrop to the evening, as guests toured the home that the owners describe feeling like they are traveling through […]